octo-technology/OpenTezos/docs/ligo/examples.md

 # Full example - FundAdvisor

-This example is meant to illustrate the communication between contracts (with get_entrypoint_opt LIGO function) and lambda pattern which allows to modify a contract already deployed.
+This example is meant to illustrate the communication between contracts (with get_entrypoint_opt LIGO function) and lambda pattern which allows you to modify a contract already deployed.
 It deals with implementing, deploying and interacting with Tezos smart contracts.

 ## The Fund and its advisor

-The `indice` contract represents a fund value, and the `advisor` contract gives an advice on investing on this fund.
+The `indice` contract represents a fund value, and the `advisor` contract gives an advice on investing in this fund.

 ### Transaction workflow

 The `advisor` contract can be invoked to request the fund value to the `indice` contract (via a transaction).
-The `indice` contract receives the request (transaction) and sends back the requested value.
+The `indice` contract receives the request (transaction) and will sends back the requested value.
-When `advisor` contract receives the fund value it can apply the "algorithm" to check it is worth investing !
+When the `advisor` contract receives the fund value, it can apply the "algorithm" to check that it is worth investing !

 <br/>